kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Host Network - network functions residing in user space or the kernel.

 * Encapsulation - ability to encapsulate an L2 or L3 packets belonging to an `inner network` with an `outer network` header for transport across the `outer network`.
 This forms a `tunnel` where the encapsulation function is performed at tunnel ingress and de-encapsulation function is performed at tunnel egress.

+  * [IPIP](https://www.rfc-editor.org/rfc/rfc2003) and [VXLAN](https://www.rfc-editor.org/rfc/rfc7348) are two examples of encapsulation employed in K8s cluster networks.

-* Virtual overlay network - network of tunnels connecting pods running on different nodes.
+  * [Virtual overlay network](https://book.systemsapproach.org/applications/overlays.html) - logical or virtual network of tunnels using encapsulation that connect pods running on different nodes.
+The virtual overlay network runs "on top" of the physical underlay network.

 * Physical underlay network - network resources performing packet forwarding between nodes.

 * Virtual ethernet link (VETH) - Virtual link allowing you to convey packets between namespaces.

-* Network namespace - a form of isolation where resources share a network stack, memory, processing and so on.
+* [Network namespace](https://man7.org/linux/man-pages/man7/network_namespaces.7.html) - a form of isolation where resources share a network stack, memory, processing and so on.

 * CNI - Container network interface providing network configuration and IP address allocation for pod networking.

-## Architecture
+## Architecture components

 The Kubernetes network model introduces a flexible architecture and accompanying components.
 You can configure and deploy a combination of different components to assemble an implementation to best meet your cluster networking requirements.

-Figure 1 illustrates the Kubernetes network architecture and accompanying components.
+Figure 1 illustrates the Kubernetes network architecture and accompanying components used in the examples below.

 {{< figure src="/docs/images/k8net-net-arch2.drawio.svg" alt="k8s net arch" class="diagram-large" caption="Figure 1.
 K8s Network Architecture and Components" >}}